talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     5. SectionAllocations.py (allocations data for both initial and updated solution)

+TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file

 TODO: courses data for 2021-Sem2-CAES-Wvl.
 Up to BIOL234 done, and all first year courses done